-The School Chaplain, Father Daniel Lennox has a great deal of counseling experience and is available as a counseling resource.
+The School Chaplain, Father Daniel Lennox has extensive counseling experience and is available as a counseling resource.
 He is in charge of on- campus pastoral care.
 He should be contacted directly or through a faculty member.
-Students may wish to discuss both spiritual and non-spiritual issues with Daniel.
+Students may wish to discuss both spiritual and non-spiritual issues with Father Lennox.